Vietnam.vn - Nền tảng quảng bá Việt Nam

 Writers Jorge Amado, William Golding, Romain Gary, Lin Yutang, and Alberto Moravia are also on the nomination list.

-In 1973, the award went to Australian writer Patrick White for “his epic storytelling and deep psychological exploration, which brought a new continent into the literary world”.
+In 1973, the award went to Australian writer Patrick White for “his epic storytelling and deep psychological exploration, which helped bring a new continent into the literary world”.
 He is the first and only Australian to receive this award.
 In Vietnam, his work The Human Tree has been released.

 Patrick White was first nominated in 1968 by Muriel Clara Bradbook, professor of English at Cambridge University.
-He was nominated every year thereafter until he was later honored.
+He was nominated every year thereafter until his subsequent recognition.
 In 1973, he was nominated by scholars and professors of literature from Australia, New Zealand and Finland.

 Tiểu thuyết gia người Úc Patrick White và tác phẩm Cây người. Ảnh National Museum of Australia và Tao Đàn (1)